 We have developed the concept of Biology Oriented Synthesis (BIOS) which builds on relevance in nature to inspire compound synthesis.
 Investigation of BIOS-compound collections in cell-based assays and subsequent target identification and validation by means of chemical proteomics, molecular and cell biology revealed novel modulators of protein function and networks.
 Examples include Melophlin A which targets Dynamins, Centrocountin1 which targets Nucleophosmin and Crm1, Tubulexin A which targets Tubulin and Exportin 2 and Wntepane 1 which targets the van Gogh like 1 receptor.

-Professor Herbert Waldmann
+Prof. Herbert Waldmann

 Director of Department of Chemical Biology,